patrickbray/patrickbray.github.io/README.md

 ## Background

 My development background is primarily in the Finance Industry.
-With roles ranging from OTC Derivitive Trading to Billing Systems design & Development.
+The projects I have been involved in range from OTC Derivative Trading to Billing Systems design & Development.